LING 2014 - Australian Indigenous Languages

-3. All assignments (whether e-mailed or submitted in hard copy) must be accompanied by a signed cover sheet (Linguistics cover sheets available from the School Office).
+2. All assignments must be accompanied by a signed cover sheet (includes plagiarism declaration)

-4. Ensure that your Course Coordinator’s Name, Course Title and Assignment Title appear on the cover sheet.
+3. Ensure that your Course Coordinator’s Name, Course Title (including Level II or III) and Assignment Title appear on the cover sheet.

-9. Extensions (normally up to one week) may be negotiated through the Course Coordinator, but this MUST be organised prior to the due date.
+8. Extensions (normally up to one week) MUST be organised prior to the due date.

-10. Penalty withno extension is 2% per day up to 10 working days.
+9. Penalty with no extension is 2% per day up to 7 working days.

 Grades for your performance in this course will be awarded in accordance with the following scheme: